oscarh/camera-backup/README.md

-# Camera Backup System
+# RTSP Camera Backup System

-A Python package for backing up RTSP camera streams to S3-compatible storage.
+A Python package for backing up RTSP/RTSPS camera streams to S3-compatible storage.
 Records video streams in 1-hour segments using FFmpeg and automatically uploads completed segments to cloud storage.

+Supports any IP camera that provides RTSP streams, including Unifi, Hikvision, Dahua, Axis, and other brands.

 ## Features